Chris44442/de10nano/README.md

 sudo dd if=./u-boot/u-boot-with-spl.sfp of=/dev/loopXp3 bs=64k seek=0 oflag=sync
 ```

 Copy Kernel and device tree.
-There is a copy of the dtb file in the repo as well.
+There is a copy of the dtb file in the `dts` folder as well.

 ```
 # cd to de10 directory